Free State of Saxony (Weimar Republic): Nazi takeover

 Killinger's cabinet the authority to make and enforce laws without the involvement of the Landtag.
 Only the six deputies of the SPD who remained voted against it.
-The final sitting of the Nazi Landtag took place on 22 August 1933.
+The final sitting of the Nazi-dominated Landtag took place on 22 August 1933.

 Aftermath

 All of Saxony's major cities suffered heavy damage from Allied bombings during World War II.
 Leipzig lost 40% of its housing, Chemnitz 25% along with 80% of the city center, and the bombing of Dresden in February 1945 caused an estimated 25,000 deaths and destroyed the culturally rich core of the city.
 After the war, Saxony became part of the Soviet occupation zone and in 1949 of the German Democratic Republic (East Germany).
 Saxony disappeared as a political entity in 1952 when the East German government abolished its five constituent states.
-It was reborn, again as the Free State of Saxony, in October 1990 as part of the reunification of Germany.
+It was reborn, again as the Free State of Saxony, in October 1990 as part of the reunified Germany.